NapervilleASK/congressionalapp/README.md

 ## Conclusion

 EcoSense is more than just an application; it’s a platform for change.
 By leveraging cutting-edge technology and providing valuable resources, EcoSense empowers individuals to make informed decisions and contribute to a more sustainable future.
 Join us in making a difference—one click at a time.

+## Set-up

+To run this project on your device, you need to clone this repo (`git clone https://github.com/Kudostoy0u/congressionalapp`), and run the app (`cd congressionalapp && npm start`)